Camping in the Alabama Hills?

 — Please be considerate of other visitors and reduce noise and light pollution at night.

-Camping agreements are now required for designated camping in the Alabama Hills.
-Agreements are free and do not guarantee a campsite- all camping is first come, first serve.
+Camping permits are now required for designated camping in the Alabama Hills.
+Permits are free and do not guarantee a campsite- all camping is first come, first serve.
 This is an acknowledgment that you understand the rules and guidance for designated camping in the Hills.
-To get an agreement, please click the green button below.
+To get a permit, please click the green button below.

 We Care Where You Go